decentraland/adr/content/ADR-277-introduce-depracated-state.md

 ---
 layout: adr
 adr: 277 # replace this number with the PR or ISSUE number
-title: Introducing the "Deprecated" State for ADRs
+title: Introducing the Deprecated State for ADRs
 date: 2024-11-15
 status: Living
 type: Meta